Pearl colour is usually defined as consisting of two components:

 These are subtle colours that sometimes seem to “float” as luminescence on the top of the body colour.
 These colours can drift and swirl and give rise to expressions such as “white pearl with rose overtones”.
 It’s also possible to find pearls that have little or no overtone too.
 There is no best or worst here.
 Much depends upon your personal preferences, style and sometimes just your outfit.
 Some people have different pearls with different overtones so that they can better coordinate their outfits.

 All things being equal, black pearls (cultivated) are around 50% rarer than white pearls.
 As such that means that if all other things are equal, black pearls are typically more expensive.
-However, as many black pearls are in fact dyed, the price differences aren’t always very evident.
+However, as many black pearls are in fact dyed, Jewelry manufacturer, the price differences aren’t always very evident.
 Remember also that many things taken together, give the value of a pearl – and the colour is only one of them.